Hyperspectral Image Generation with Unmixing Guided Diffusion Model: Introduction

 To address these challenges, we integrate hyperspectral unmixing into the generative framework.
 We project HSIs into the abundance space, which is low-dimensional and governed by the explicit constraints, namely non-negativity and unity \cite{feng2022hyperspectral}.
-By operating in the abundance space, a generative model can effectively synthesize hyperspectral data while maintaining physical consistency.
+Operating in this physically grounded manifold allows a generator to synthesize HSIs that are both computationally tractable and physically consistent.

 To implement the proposed framework, we introduce the Hyperspectral Unmixing Diffusion Model (HUD), which consists of two key components: an Unmixing AutoEncoder (UAE) pair and an Abundance Diffusion Module (ADM).
 To address the challenge of high dimensionality, we design the UAE module.
-UAE is initialized using a hyperspectral unmixing algorithm, where abundances are derived either through rigorously constrained optimization equations or a linear approximation.
+UAE is initialized using a hyperspectral unmixing algorithm, where the abundances are derived either through rigorously constrained optimization equations or a linear approximation.
 Reconstruction is performed directly using the endmembers, ensuring efficient dimensionality reduction while preserving essential spectral information.
 To address the challenge of physical constraint, we construct the ADM module.
 The diffusion model iteratively generates samples on the abundance space.
 However, traditional diffusion models rely on Gaussian distributions to describe latent features, which inherently violate the unity and non-negativity constraints of the abundance space.
-To address this limitation, we project the abundance space into an unconstrained domain, apply Gaussian-based sampling, and then map the generated samples back to the abundance space.
+To address this limitation, we shift the abundance space into an unconstrained domain, apply Gaussian-based sampling, and then map the generated samples back to the abundance space.
 This approach enables the generation of physically consistent and high-fidelity hyperspectral data while maintaining computational efficiency.
 Moreover, we introduce two novel metrics tailored for HSI generation: point fidelity and block diversity.
 Experimental results indicate that HUD consistently outperforms existing models on both proposed metrics and traditional metrics.

 Our contribution is summarized as the following: \begin{itemize} \item We develop a hyperspectral unmixing guided diffusion model for HSI generation. \item We propose an unmixing autoencoder module that shifts the generative task from the image space to the abundance space, reducing dimensionality while preserving fidelity. \item We propose an abundance diffusion module, which generates high-quality hyperspectral images that satisfy physical constraints. \end{itemize}